busbud/firely/README.md

 			.addStep("three", () -> addThree());
 ```

-And you can control your XPs from the Firebase Remote Config dashboard with changing the `xp_mypage_order` key.
+And you can control your A/B Tests from the Firebase Remote Config dashboard by changing the `xp_mypage_order` key.

-`three,one,two` will them call `addThree()`, `addOne()`, `addTwo()`.
+`three,one,two` will then call `addThree()`, `addOne()`, `addTwo()`.
+You can use this to remotely control the order of lists.

-### Analytics
+## Analytics

-One of the hightlight of Firebase is that everything is working together.
-In the [documentation](https://firebase.google.com/docs/remote-config/config-analytics), Firebase propose to put the values, manually, as User Property:
+One of the highlights of Firebase is that everything is working together.
+In the [documentation](https://firebase.google.com/docs/remote-config/config-analytics), Firebase proposes putting the values, manually, as a User Property:

 ```java
 String experiment1_variant = FirebaseRemoteConfig.getInstance().getString("experiment1");
    AppMeasurement.getInstance(context).setUserProperty("MyExperiment",experiment1_variant);
 ```

-Which is nice, but does not fit our needs.
-Putting the property at the user level will be erased with time and we will lose the informations.
-At Busbud, we prefer to tag all the events with all the experiments that have been applied at the time the event is triggered.
+That's nice, but it does not fit our needs.
+Putting the property at the user level means it will be erased over time and we will lose the information.
+Instead, we prefer to tag all the events with all the experiments that have been applied at the time the event is triggered.

-We added a method on Firely:
+We added a method on Firely to help with this:

 ```java
 Firely.getAllPropsWithCurrentValue()
 ```
-And this method is called each time we are sending an event and merge to the property list.
+And this method is called each time we send an event and merged into the property list.
-Therefore we can track the change of config in time.
+Therefore we can track the configuration changes over time.

 ## Use in the project